 Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the pericardium.
 This is the sac surrounding the heart to diagnose a bacterial infection.
 The Gram stain method is one of the most commonly used techniques to rapidly identify the cause of bacterial infections.

 How the Test is Performed

 A sample of fluid will be taken from the pericardium.
 This is done through a procedure called pericardiocentesis.
 Before this is done, you may have a heart monitor to check for heart problems.
 Patches called electrodes are put on the chest, similar to during an electrocardiogram (ECG).
 You will have a chest x-ray or ultrasound before the test.

 The skin of the chest is cleaned with antibacterial soap.
 The doctor then inserts a small needle into the chest between the ribs and into the pericardium.
 A small amount of fluid is taken out.

 You may have an ECG and chest x-ray after the procedure.
 Sometimes, the pericardial fluid is taken during open heart surgery.

 A drop of the pericardial fluid is spread in a very thin layer on a microscope slide.
 This is called a smear.
 A series of special stains are applied to the sample.
 This is called a Gram stain.
-A laboratory specialist looks at the stained slide under the microscope, checking for bacteria.
+A laboratory specialist looks at the stained slide under the microscope, checking for the presence of bacteria.

 The color, size, and shape of the cells help identify the bacteria, if present.

 How to Prepare for the Test